-Building on NKU’s rich tradition of community engagement, the IHI seizes the opportunity to work with communities to change and improve lives than addressing population health challenges.
-The Institute is taking on the biggest, most important health challenges facing our communities by engaging with the people directly impacted.
+Building on NKU’s rich tradition of community engagement, the IHI seizes the opportunity to work with communities to change and improve lives by addressing population health challenges.
+The Institute believes we can solve the biggest, most important health challenges facing our communities by engaging with the people directly impacted.

 The Institute's focus on working together is a key piece of NKU’s commitment to forging partnerships to address population health initiatives.
 When we come together, we can uncover breakthrough solutions to our society's most challenging population health problems.

 Working with our campus and community partners, we are making investments in health entrepreneurship, innovation, and education.
 We encourage our community to envision the future of healthcare and help us transform what we do to better equip, empower, and most importantly, inspire health workers of tomorrow.

 Please join us for An Evening of Hope: Shining a light on removing barriers to education for children and youth experiencing homelessness.

 AWARD-WINNING SPEAKER & BESTSELLING AUTHOR: Josh Shipp

 Statistically, Josh Shipp should be dead, in jail, or homeless.
 But his success as a preeminent author, speaker, and global youth empowerment expert is living proof of the power of one caring adult.
 A former at-risk foster kid turned youth advocate, Josh is renowned for the documentary TV series on A&E that followed his groundbreaking work with youth and families.

 He has written two national bestsellers to date, “The Grown-Up’s Guide to Teenage Humans” – winner of the Nautilus Gold Award for Parenting & Family – and “The Teen’s Guide to World Domination.”